signalfx/serverless-nodejs/gcf-wrapper/README.md

 ## Usage

-The SignalFx NodeJS Google Cloud Function Wrapper is a wrapper around an Google Cloud Function NodeJS function handler, used to instrument execution of the function and send metrics to SignalFx.
+The SignalFx NodeJS Google Cloud Function Wrapper is a wrapper around a Google Cloud Function NodeJS function handler, used to instrument execution of the function and send metrics to SignalFx.

 ### Installation